What travel insurance do I need when visiting Austria?

 Advice on health and vaccinations

-If you want to explore the towns and cities – whether you want to move around the entire country with ease or would like to go hiking in the Austrian Alps – spring and autumn are the best seasons for you, especially May, June and September.
+If you want to explore the towns and cities – whether you want to move around the entire country with ease or would like to go hiking in the Austrian Alps – spring and autumn are the best seasons for you, especially May, June, and September.
 The ski season runs from December to April.

 -Charming Salzburg: the city of Mozart will delight music enthusiasts.
-For these visitors the composer’s birthplace is a must-see, as is his former residence the Mozarthaus, now a museum.
+For these visitors, the composer’s birthplace is a must-see, as is his former residence, the Mozarthaus, now a museum.
 When the weather is fine, Salzburg is a magical city offering splendid walks through cobbled streets.

-In terms of safety in Austria, it should be noted that the crime rate in Vienna is lower than that generally observed in European cities.
+In terms of safety in Austria, it should be noted that the crime rate in Vienna is lower than that generally seen in European cities.
 Nevertheless, it is important to remain vigilant with regards to potential pickpockets, especially in the capital.

 The Austrian currency is the Euro.

 Shops are generally open weekdays from 9am to 6pm, and until 1pm (sometimes 5pm) on Saturdays.

 AXA can help by providing you with Low Cost Schengen Area travel insurance that meets your visa requirements when traveling to Austria from as little as €0.99 per day - a fee that will cover you for medical expenses up to €30,000 in all Schengen countries.
 A certificate proving you are insured will be available immediately, meaning you can get on with your application.

 AXA is the number one brand and offers assistance 24/7, as well as other options and tailor-made products.
 Other coverage available includes our Europe Travel insurance, costing €1.50 per day, or Schengen Multi Trip insurance, perfect for regular travelers, available for €298 for a year’s coverage.

 Frequently asked questions about travel insurance to Austria